tbarron/evernote-helpers/README.md

  * count-notes:
     * Count the Evernote notes that match a given query string

- * create-note:
-    * Create a new note based on the command line args

  * daily-twiddle:
     * Shift tags on notes for today and yesterday